TruebitProtocol/truebit-eth/README.md

 2. Try running Truebit OS [natively](#Running-Truebit-OS-natively) instead of using Docker.

+3. Test your connection with a vanilla command, e.g. `geth --goerli --syncmode "light"`, especially if you get the message `Fatal: Failed to read password file: open /root/.ethereum/supersecret.txt: no such file or directory`.

-3. Change your IP address.
+4. Change your IP address.

+5. Connect to the blockchain via a non-Geth interface, e.g. [Infura](https://infura.io/).

-4. Reconnect later, or consider running a full Ethereum node.
+6. Consider running a full Ethereum node via Geth or dedicated [hardware](https://ava.do/).

+7. Reconnect later.

-To view a list of connected addresses inside the `geth console`, type `personal.listWallets` at the Geth command line.
+To view a list of your connected addresses inside the `geth console`, type `personal.listWallets` at the Geth command line.

 # Solve and verify tasks